includeos/org-website/_src/_posts/2017-03-15-includeos-0-10-released.md

 We wish to thank our budding community of users and contributors -- thank you *so much* for trying IncludeOS, posting issues and making pull requests!
 Full [release notes](https://github.com/hioa-cs/IncludeOS/releases/tag/v0.10.0) are available on GitHub.

 If you want to get involved, give IncludeOS 0.10 a try!
-If you need any help or would like to provide any feedback, we would love it if you come chat with us in our public [Gitter chat](https://gitter.im/hioa-cs/IncludeOS) or get in touch with us on [GitHub](https://github.com/hioa-cs/IncludeOS/).
+If you need any help or would like to provide any feedback, we would love it if you come chat with us in our public [Slack chat](https://goo.gl/NXBVsc) or get in touch with us on [GitHub](https://github.com/hioa-cs/IncludeOS/).